sieu-n/awesome-modular-pytorch-lightning/README.md

     configs/utils/train.yaml
 ```

-## `Experiment` factory class
+## `Experiment` and `catalog`

-LightCollections can also be used as a library for extending your pytorch lightning code. `train.py` simply conveys the config file to the `Experiment` class defined in `main.py` to build components such as dataset, dataloaders, models, and callbacks.
+LightCollections can also be used as a library for extending your pytorch lightning code. `train.py` simply conveys the config file to the `Experiment` class defined in `main.py` to build components such as dataset, dataloaders, models, and callbacks, which in tern uses components defined in `catatlog`.

 ```Python
     ...
     experiment = Experiment(cfg)